Alaanor/beatlist/README.md

 # Feature

  - Create, edit, delete playlist.
- - Songs browser: ability to add and remove song to a playlist.
- - Should be compatible wherever you created your playlist.
- - Song are scanned from your BeatSaber installation path.
-I do not fetch for song online (yet?)
+ - Download beatmap and playlist from the community.
+ - Manage your local beatmap library.

 # Installation